Ray9056/S-Mart/README.md

 ## New Department ##

+Create New Department

-* Create New Department - Lets the user create a new department for products with your choice of overhead costs and name
+* Lets the user create a new department for products with your choice of overhead costs and name

 [![Image from Gyazo](https://i.gyazo.com/62d6969190dc8b89aa972ffb6a3a0719.gif)](https://gyazo.com/62d6969190dc8b89aa972ffb6a3a0719)

-## Quit S-Mart CLI ##
+## Quit ##

+Exits the S-Mart CLI application

 [![Image from Gyazo](https://i.gyazo.com/40bed67cbe60ff91229c16e132274f11.gif)](https://gyazo.com/40bed67cbe60ff91229c16e132274f11)